quietust/nintendulator/doc/readme.txt

    Causes the emulator to immediately start emulation after a ROM is
      loaded.
 Useful if you don't want to have to press F2 every time you load a game.
+- Browse Save Files
+   Opens an Explorer window to the directory where your saved games and
+     debug dump files are located.
 - Exit (Alt+F4)
    Closes the program.